drivelling-spinel/VSBCMI/README.md

  * Resampling code giving less distorted sound when upsampling to 44100
    (and a compile time option to avoid interpolation when resampling)

+A [HOWTO document](/HOWTO/CM8738-howto.md) for CMI8738-based cards is also included.

 Forked from v1.7 of ...

 # VSBHDA